 Three words — "the whole world" — and the Arminian thinks the case is closed.
 Christ died for every individual.
 Particular redemption is refuted.
 Pack it up.

 Notice what your mind just did when you read those three words.
 It moved fast.
 It clipped past atoning sacrifice the way you clip past the safety briefing on an airplane — too familiar to interrogate.
 Your eyes drifted to the whole world because that is the phrase you have been trained to find.
 The phrase that confirms what you already believed before you opened the verse.
 You did not exegete the sentence.
-You harvested it for the four words that prove your case and treated the other dozen as scenery.
+You harvested it for the three words that prove your case and treated the other dozen as scenery.

 That reflex — the speed of the read, the magnetic pull toward the proof-text fragment, the absence of any internal pause to ask what does the word in front of "for the sins of" actually mean? — is itself the symptom this whole article is here to expose.
 The flesh does not study Scripture.
 The flesh searches Scripture for permission slips.
 And the permission slip your flesh is reaching for here is the permission to keep believing that your decision was the variable that made Christ's blood land on your account.